Summary

 Symptoms of shingles

-Shingles is a skin rash characterised by pain and blistering which usually appears on one side of the face or body.
-Tender, painful skin, tiredness, headache and photophobia may occur 2 to 3 days before the skin turns red and breaks out in tiny fluid-filled blisters.
+Shingles is a skin rash characterised by pain and blistering that usually appears on one side of the face or body.
+Tiredness, headache, photophobia, and tender and painful skin may occur 2 to 3 days before the skin turns red and breaks out in tiny fluid-filled blisters.

-Shingles can affect any part of the body, including the face.
+Shingles can affect any part of the body.
 Classically, the rash caused by shingles often takes the shape of a belt from the midline on one side of the body.
+The chest and lumbar region are most commonly affected.
 The rash forms its characteristic pattern because the virus works down the nerves that branch out from the spinal cord.
-The chest and lumbar region are most commonly affected.

 The rash usually lasts about 10 to 15 days.
 During that time, a scaly crust might appear.
 Once the attack is over, the skin usually returns to normal, but there can be some scarring or a secondary bacterial infection in severe cases.

-How shingles is spread to a person who has not had chickenpox disease or vaccinations
+How shingles spreads to a person who has not had chickenpox disease or vaccinations

-Shingles can be spread when a person comes into contact with fluid contained in the blisters.
-The virus can be spread by direct contact with the lesions or by touching any dressings, sheets or clothes soiled with discharge from the spots.
+Shingles can spread when a person comes into contact with fluid contained in the rash blisters.
+The virus can spread by direct contact with the lesions or by touching any dressings, sheets or clothes soiled with discharge from the spots.
+This can cause chickenpox in people who have never had chickenpox disease or vaccination.

 Shingles, chickenpox and pregnancy